r-c-f/waynergy/README.md

 The same issue of keycodes applies here; see `doc/xkb/keycodes/mac` for a usable configuration.

+###### Generating custom keycode sections

+If everything is still broken, using `waynergy-mapper -x $NAME` will generate an `xkb_keycodes` section with the given name by iterating through every possible keycode in the current keymap to find out what the server is sending.

 ##### Raw keymapping

 Because the fake input protocol used by KDE doesn't support custom keymaps,